-Wendy Hatch, OD, is co-lead of the SD OCT platform for ONDRI.
-She is an Assistant Professor and Chair of the Quality Improvement Committee in the Department of Ophthalmology and Vision Sciences at the University of Toronto, and a Research Scientist at the Kensington Eye Institute.
+Wendy Hatch is co-lead of the SD OCT platform for ONDRI.
+She is an Associate Professor and Chair of the Quality Improvement Committee in the Department of Ophthalmology and Vision Sciences at the University of Toronto, and a Research Scientist at the Kensington Eye Institute.

-She is a Torontonian who took her Optometry degree and Masters in Vision Science degrees at the University of Waterloo.
-Her research career has focused on generating evidenced- based outcomes to provide recommendations on treatments for eye diseases.
+She took her Optometry degree and Masters in Vision Science degrees at the University of Waterloo.
+Her research career has focused on providing evidenced- based data to improve outcomes of eye diseases.
 Through work on the provincial Wait Time Strategy she collaborated with investigators at the Institute of Clinical Evaluative Sciences that used province-wide data to report on timely and equitable access to, and outcomes of, cataract surgery.
-She has contributed to the design, implementation and oversight of province-wide initiatives to assess patient-reported outcome measures of cataract surgery, and a longitudinal study involving over 1000 eyes on the feasibility, safety and efficacy of corneal cross-linking in the treatment of keratoconus.
-She has also worked as an optometrist throughout her career which has helped her maintain a patient-centred perspective to her research.
+She has contributed to the design, implementation and oversight of province-wide initiatives to assess patient-reported outcome measures of cataract surgery, and a study on the feasibility, safety and efficacy of corneal cross-linking in the treatment of keratoconus.
+She has also worked as an optometrist throughout her career, which has helped her maintain a patient-centred perspective to her research.

-Her focus with ONDRI is to contribute to the understanding of the role of the OCT (which is routinely used in eye clinics) as a potential biomarker for neurodegenerative disease.
+Her focus with ONDRI is to contribute to the understanding of the role of retinal imaging with optical coherence tomography (OCT) to identify potential biomarkers for neurodegenerative diseases.